 Remote workers also report feeling anxious about their work-life balance.
 Working remotely may make it difficult to turn off your work life, leading to burnout even sooner than office workers.

-Acknowledge these burnout symptoms so that you can take steps to reverse the effects:
+According to Psychology Today, these burnout symptoms so that you can take steps to reverse the effects:

 - Anger at or frustration with things you used to like

 - Disinterest in things that used to bring you pleasure

 - Overindulging in alcohol, food, or other recreational pursuits

 - Feeling the need to work around-the-clock to make up for feeling disinterested